 Oral or Topical Treatments — Which Is Better?

 Updated on February 9, 2018.
-Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist
+Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 The medical marijuana industry is booming like never before.
 Patients have more options to choose from, and there are different varieties and strains that offer distinct effects.
 We also have CBD-dominant medications that allow patients to experience many of the benefits of cannabis without the high.
 We’ve even developed options for different ways to use medical marijuana.

 With all these choices, you may feel overwhelmed.
 Although the most common method for consuming cannabis is smoking or vaping, these aren’t the only choices.
 In fact, some believe these methods are the least curative.
 More and more people are discovering both oral and topical treatments.
 However, these two methods vary quite differently from each other — but both have advantages.